The Mattress (Brooklyn Nine-Nine): Critical reviews

-"The Mattress" received positive reviews from critics.
+"The Mattress" received mixed-to-positive reviews from critics.
 Jesse Hassenger of The A.V.
 Club gave the episode a "A" grade and wrote, "But the biggest problem with 'The Mattress' is that it's the biggest example of that 'perfectly fine' status.
 In fact, it feels like an episode composed of three different C-plots, which is about as 'perfectly fine' as you can get."
 Allie Pape from Vulture gave the show a 4 star rating out of 5 and wrote, "In its first two seasons, B99 had a pretty tenuous relationship to reality, even by sitcom standards.
 But this season, things have gotten more grounded, and I’m enjoying the show's willingness to dwell on emotional beats, like Amy and Holt's stop-and-frisk talk or Rosa's confession of her relationship fears to Holt."

 Alan Sepinwall of HitFix wrote, "'The Mattress,' on the other hand, had some stories that were less successful individually, but boosted a pair of them by tying them together at the end."
 Andy Crump of Paste gave the episode an 8.0 rating and wrote, "Maybe 'The Mattress' will prove minor in the long run, but in the meantime, watching the characters evolve one argument at a time proves to be a real pleasure — as it always does."